Where's My Refund?

-- If you e-Filed your tax return your refund will generally be processed in about 2 weeks.
+- If you e-Filed your tax return your refund will generally be processed in about 3 to 4 weeks.

 - If you filed your tax return on paper your refund will generally be processed within 8 weeks.
 Please note, if you mailed your tax return using Certified Mail it could take from 1-3 weeks before we receive it from the Post Office.

 Next year consider using e-File and have your refund deposited directly into your bank account if you would like to receive your refund faster.

 - If you requested your tax refund be deposited into your bank account but you (or your tax preparer) entered your bank account numbers incorrectly into your tax preparation software, or we keyed your bank account numbers incorrectly from your paper tax return, the bank will not be able to process the deposit.
 When this occurs the bank notifies us and we will manually re-issue your refund as a check.
 This process could take up to 2 weeks between the time we receive notification from the bank and when you receive the paper check.